Workshop on Foundations of Computer Security

 Boris Köpf, IMDEA, Spain

-The programme is now available by following this link.
+The program is now available by following this link.

 Registration is via the CSF/LICS/MFPS registration web site.

 Participation to the workshop is open to anybody willing to